marcodiegomesquita/rtti/README.md

 With regard to the type-generic `print`, it currently supports just a few types but adding user-defined types is equally simple.
 The file _test.c_ should be enough to illustrate how to use it.

-## Why

-I'm not the first one to feel this need.
-Actually, I got some inspiration from another implementation: [generic-print](https://github.com/exebook/generic-print).
-Ages ago, I decided to learn **C**.
-Coming from **Pascal**, I did not find `printf` nowhere near as elegant compared to how I could use `write` in **Pascal**.
-As time passed, I learned to like **C** and understand how its low level idiosyncrasies influences its programming model.
-Nevertheless, I still missed the simplicity of a simple `print` which I could pass a list of variables and let it automatically display their values.

-Some progress happened when **C** included the `_Generic` keyword.
-Unfortunately, I could not find a way to use it to implement a type-generic `print` function which could allow the programmer to easily specify forms to print user-defined data-types.
-Once I heard about the `__attribute__((overloadable))` extension in *Clang* I tried to use it to finally implement a type-generic user extensible `print` function.

-The first part of the effort allowed me to implement a primitive form of *Run-Time Type Information* [(RTTI)](https://en.wikipedia.org/wiki/Run-time_type_information) in **C**.
-The `type_name` implementation on the file _rtti.h_ is the result of it.
-The other part of the effort is a bit more evolved and lives on the _tgprint.h_ file which implements the type-generic user extensible `print` function.

-## Requirements

-This implementation requires the `__attribute__((overloadable))` extension from *Clang*.
-AFAIK, *Clang* is the only compiler currently available implementing it.
-So, for now, it can only be compiled with *Clang*.
-On my machine I compile it as follows:

-> clang -Wall -Wextra test.c

 ## How

 It is interesting to know a bit about how to use and how it works.
 Without diving to deep into details, let's study a little about it.